-Diversity management and a diverse management team are not the same thing.
-The latter is a leadership team made up of diverse individuals leading an organization, whereas diversity management, or managing diversity, is the act of building and managing a diverse team.
+While a diverse management team is a group of diverse individuals leading an organization, diversity management, or managing diversity, is another thing entirely.
+It is a term describing the act of building and managing a diverse team.

 An in-depth analysis of diversity, equity, and inclusion in the technology industry.